menu

 Overview

 Murray is a tiny city located in the state of Iowa.
-With a population of 646 people and just one neighborhood, Murray is the 382nd largest community in Iowa.
-Much of the housing stock in Murray was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 624 people and just one neighborhood, Murray is the 382nd largest community in Iowa.
+Murray has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce